 Pilot Users and Projects

-The USGS is seeking a limited number of partners to cooperatively develop pilot projects to demonstrate the use of ShakeAlert™ System notifications and data streams in real-world applications. we welcome pilots with both direct users and commercial developers.
+The USGS is seeking partners to develop pilot projects that demonstrate the use of ShakeAlert™ System notifications and data streams in real-world applications. we welcome pilots with both direct users and commercial developers.

-Pilot Users share all the characteristics of Beta Users but, in addition, must be willing and able to commit to implementing one or more specific applications for ShakeAlert™ to the point of practical demonstration.
+Pilot Users share all the characteristics of Beta Users but must also be willing to commit to implementing one or more specific applications for ShakeAlert™ to the point of practical demonstration.
 Not all proposed pilot projects will be selected for development.
-ShakeAlert™ is currently in a “production prototype” phase and is not yet ready for public release.
-Therefore, smartphone apps or other implementations with the primary goal of general public notification are not being considered at this time.
+In 2018 ShakeAlert™ will progress from its “production prototype” phase to public alerts in some areas.

 If your organization is interested in a Pilot Project, please contact your local ShakeAlert™ Regional Coordinator to discuss your project.

 Bill Steele – email@example.com

 Mouse Reusch – firstname.lastname@example.org